DavidVentura/blog/blog/raw/tesseract-translate/POST.md

     }
 } while (iter.next(RIL_WORD))
 ```

-Then, as a test, re-render the original text on top of each line.. let's hardcode the background as white and the text as black for now
+To test how well this extraction works, we can re-render the original text on top of the respective lines.. let's hardcode the background as white and the text as black for now

 ```kotlin
 textBlocks.forEach { textBlock ->